spaenigs/peptidereactor/data/cpp_cellppdmod/README.md

 ##### Description

-    The dataset is taken from [1] and download from https://webs.iiitd.edu.in/raghava/cellppdmod/download.php.
+    The dataset is taken from [1] and downloaded from https://webs.iiitd.edu.in/raghava/cellppdmod/download.php.

 ##### Reference